gitlabhq/gitlabhq/doc/api/projects.md

 ]
 ```

-Get a list of projects for which the authenticated user can see.
+Get a list of projects which the authenticated user can see.

 ```
 GET /projects/visible